 - Optional: Ornament hanger, jewelry pliers, beads

-1. Download and print .pdf onto white card stock.
+1. Save and then print .pdf onto white card stock.
 Cut out using a paper cutter.
 Use scissors to cut out curved bottom section.

 2. Punch 3 holes in cut-out printable.
 One at each top corner and one at the center bottom.